Kazakhstan: Science and technology

-One of the most ambitious targets of the State Programme for Accelerated Industrial and Innovative Development adopted in 2010 is to raise the country's level of expenditure on research and development to 1% of GDP by 2015.
+One of the most ambitious targets of the State Programme for Accelerated Industrial and Innovative Development, adopted in 2010, is to raise the country's level of expenditure on research and development to 1% of GDP by 2015.
 By 2013, this ratio stood at 0.18% of GDP.
 It will be difficult to reach the target as long as economic growth remains strong.
 Since 2005, the economy has grown faster (by 6% in 2013) than gross domestic expenditure on research and development, which only progressed from PPP$598 million to PPP$714 million between 2005 and 2013.

-Innovation expenditure more than doubled in Kazakhstan between 2010 and 2011, representing KZT 235 billion (circa US$1.6 billion), or around 1.1% of GDP.
+Innovation expenditure more than doubled in Kazakhstan between 2010 and 2011, representing KZT 235 billion (c.
+US$1.6 billion), or around 1.1% of GDP.
 Some 11% of the total was spent on research and development.
 This compares with about 40 to 70% of innovation expenditure in developed countries.
 This augmentation was due to a sharp rise in product design and the introduction of new services and production methods over this period, to the detriment of the acquisition of machinery and equipment, which has traditionally made up the bulk of Kazakhstan's innovation expenditure.
 Training costs represented just 2% of innovation expenditure, a much lower share than in developed countries.
 Kazakhstan was ranked 81st in the Global Innovation Index in 2025.